foolcage/fooltrader/README-en.md

 [![Build Status](https://travis-ci.org/foolcage/fooltrader.svg?branch=master)](https://travis-ci.org/foolcage/fooltrader)

+## This project is deprecated, please move on to the new project [zvt] (https://github.com/zvtvz/zvt)

 **Read this in other languages: [中文](README.md).**
 # fooltrader:trade as a fool
 >"To survive in the market, you must stay away from being smart because your intelligence is worthless in the market"------zen in chaos